Luming-L/NGG/L5_NGG.md

 ## De Bruijn graph
 1. split reads into k-mers
 2. build graph of k-mers
 	* each k-mer is a node
-* directed edges from one node to another indicate overlaps deconvolute graph to derive assembly
+	* directed edges from one node to another indicate overlaps
+3. deconvolute graph to derive assembly
+	* Eulerian cycle problem
 ## Repeat
 ## Simplified de Bruijn graph
 split reads into k-mers